LynnsBaraka/recommendation-system/README.md

 KMeans algorithm, I will set the init parameter to k-means++ and n_init to 10.
 To determine the optimal number of clusters, I will employ the elbow method and silhouette analysis.
 Additionally, it might be beneficial to explore the use of alternative clustering algorithms such as GMM and DBSCAN in future analyses to potentially enhance the segmentation results.
+### Determination of the optimal number of clusters
 ## Elbow Method

 Optimal k Value: Elbow Method Insights